Year: 2007-2015

 Year: 2007

-Medium & Materials: Sculpture.
-3000 articulated silver components.
+Medium & Materials: 3,000 articulated silver components

 Dimensions: 184cm x 56cm

-Exhibited: Object as a Muse, Crafts Council touring exhibition.
-2008-2010
+Exhibited: Objects as a Muse, Crafts Council touring exhibition, 2008 - 2010

 Lebrusan’s artworks are not conceived primarily for the body, but as sculptural, installation-based, or wall-mounted works.
 Jewellery emerges from the same ethical and conceptual framework - scaled differently, worn differently, but carrying related questions.